dotnet/arcade/repro-environment.md

 1. Product is (re)built and test run  (yes for now, we'll rebuild the whole thing)
 1. Dev investigates failure

+At this time, the hope is that as a first step, we can use Jenkins to "rerun" a failing leg, but do so without publishing or updating the PR.
+That way, the full state can be handed back to the dev for their investigation.

+For the start of a more complete requirements list, and possible systems/tools to round out the solution in the future, please read the rest of this mini-doc.

 # Dev chooses target environment

 ### Requirements